matt-drayton/Puregym-Tracker/README.md

 Then, navigate to the directory and enter the following command:

     pip install -r requirements.txt

+Currently this only seems to work on PIP versions 19.x.x.
+This seems to be related to the custom version of `win10toast` that is used for the behaviour when clicking notifications.

 Enter your Puregym credentials and chosen settings into `settings.py`